Fabricio Fernández

-Fabricio Fernández Pertusso (born April 9, 1993) is a Uruguayan professional footballer who plays as a midfielder for Macará.
+Fabricio Fernández Pertusso (born 9 April 1993) is a Uruguayan professional footballer who plays as a midfielder.

 Career

 Fernández began his career in 2013 with Rocha.

 On 28 January 2019, Australian club Mt Druitt Town Rangers FC announced on their official Facebook account, that they had signed Fernández.
 He returned to Uruguay in January 2020, signing with C.A.
 Progreso.

 Personal life

 Fernández is the older brother of fellow footballer Joaquín Fernández.